halfflat/tinyopt/README.md

-other hand, is used for options that indicate that no further special argument processing should be performed; this corresponds to the common convention of `--` on the command line indicating that all remaining arguments should be interpreted as command line options.
+other hand, is used for options that indicate that no further special argument processing should be performed; this corresponds to the common convention of `--` on the command line indicating that all remaining arguments should not be interpreted as command line options.

 #### Specifying an option